Dr Cindy Forbes

 Postgraduate research students

-• Jordan Curry, PhD Medical Sciences.
-2019- present.
+Jordan Curry, PhD Medical Sciences.
+2019- 2024.
 Hull York Medical School.
 Project: Effect of physical activity and sedentary behaviour on quality of life in cancer survivorship: feasibility of online-delivered, computer tailored activity and nutrition programs.
 Primary Supervisor.

-• Samantha Ruilova, MSc Cancer Rehabilitation.
+7. Samantha Ruilova, MSc Cancer Rehabilitation.
 2019-2020.
-Faculty of Health Sciences.
+Awarded (now doing a PhD at University of Hull).
+FHS.
 Project: Effect of relocating sedentary time to moderate activity, vigorous activity, walking, or sleep among people with cancer.
 Second Supervisor.

 Honours and awards

-• Dalhousie University, Department of Medicine, University Internal Medicine Research Fund, Internal Research Fellowship, $50,000CAD – 2 year part-time Fellowship (2017)
+Dalhousie University, Department of Medicine, University Internal Medicine Research Fund, Internal Research Fellowship, (2016).

-• Oncology Nursing Society, Excellence in Writing Award for Quantitative Nursing Research $1000USD (for Prevalence and Correlates of Strength Exercise among Breast, Prostate, and Colorectal Cancer Survivors, 2016)
+Oncology Nursing Society, Excellence in Writing Award for Quantitative Nursing Research (for PhD paper: Prevalence and Correlates of Strength Exercise among Breast, Prostate, and Colorectal Cancer Survivors, 2016).